varadaio/presto-workload-analyzer/README.md

     <img alt="Presto Workload Analyzer Logo" src="resources/Presto_Workload_Analyzer.png" width="50%" />
 </p>

-The Workload Analyzer collects Presto workload statistics, and analyzes them.
+The Workload Analyzer collects Presto® and Trino workload statistics, and analyzes them.
 The analysis [report](https://varada.io/wa-sample-report/) provides improved visibility into your analytical workloads, and enables query optimization - to enhance cluster performance.

-The Presto Workload Analyzer collects, and stores, [QueryInfo](https://github.com/trinodb/trino/blob/master/core/trino-main/src/main/java/io/trino/execution/QueryInfo.java) JSONs for queries executed while it is running, and any historical queries held in the Presto Coordinator memory.
+The Presto® Workload Analyzer collects, and stores, [QueryInfo](https://github.com/trinodb/trino/blob/master/core/trino-main/src/main/java/io/trino/execution/QueryInfo.java) JSONs for queries executed while it is running, and any historical queries held in the Presto® Coordinator memory.

 The collection process has negligible compute-costs, and does not impact cluster query execution in any way.
 Ensure that sufficient disk space is available in your working directory.
 Typically, a compressed JSON file size will be 50kb - 200kb.